polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/build-a-parachain/connect-a-parachain.md

 ## Register With the Local Relay Chain

 With the local relay chain and collator node running, you can register the parachain on the local relay chain.
 In a live public network, registration typically involves a [parachain auction](https://wiki.polkadot.network/docs/learn-auction){target=\_blank}.
 You can use a Sudo transaction and the Polkadot.Js App interface for this tutorial and local testing.
-A Sudo transaction lets you bypass the steps required to acquire a parachain or parathread slot.
+A Sudo transaction lets you bypass the steps required to acquire a parachain or parathread slot; this transaction should be executed in the relay chain.

 To register the parachain, follow these steps: